 Many years of clinical experience and considerable recent research has shown that stress, trauma and repressed emotions are capable of causing persistent real pain and other physical symptoms.
-This is what we call a Psychophysiologic Disorder or PPD.
+This is what we call a Psychophysiologic Disorder (aka PPD or MindBody Disorder).
 Unfortunately, there is no conclusive diagnostic test for this condition so the single most common question patients have is whether their personal symptoms could be caused by PPD.
 This page is designed to help you with this question.

-Please look at the questions below.
-The more questions to which you answer ‘yes’, the more likely it is that PPD is contributing to your illness.
+Please look at the 30 questions below.
+The more questions to which you answer ‘yes’, the more likely it is that PPD is contributing to your symptoms.

 Has your doctor completed diagnostic testing without finding a definite cause for your symptom(s).